ilyagerner/pandas/README.md

-# Python Data Analysis for the Common Good
+# Python Data Analysis of Police Traffic Stops
 Exploratory data analysis using pandas and the Stanford Open Policing Project

 ## What are we going to cover?